-From the day you start your business, you expose it to several risks.
-Your business is already at risk even before starting your first project.
-That’s why your business needs insurance.
+From the day you start your roofing business, you expose it to several risks. your roofing business is already at risk even before starting your first roofing project.
+That’s why your roofing business needs insurance.
 One lawsuit could wipe out your roofing business even before it starts.
 To get the best insurance deals, you can use a Broker- Brokers are advisors and will help you get the best prices.
 Types of insurances include:

 General Liability Insurance- This insurance covers customer property damage, customer injuries, and all other related lawsuits.
 If your roofing business is sued as a result of injury or property damage, you may have to pay a lump sum for compensation.
 General liability insurance will help cover these types of events.

-Workers Compensation- Your business also requires a workers’ compensation insurance for your full-time and part-time workers.
+Workers Compensation- your roofing business also requires a workers’ compensation insurance for your full-time and part-time workers.
 This insurance will cover your employees if they get injured or fall ill after getting a work-related accident.